Spotlighted projects

 1st feature: Yes

-Looking for: Festivals, sales agents, distributors, buyers, gap financing, strategic guidance, French co-producer
+Looking for: Festivals, sales agents, distributors, buyers, gap financing, strategic guidance, broadcasters

 Synopsis: